 Psychological empowerment represents an employee's feeling of powerfulness (Menon, 2001).
-In line with Conger and Kanungo (1988), who considered psychological empowerment as a motivational construct, Thomas and Velthouse (1990) developed a cognitive model of Furthermore, Spreitzer psychological empowerment.
-(1995)formulated four multidimensional cognition of psychological empowerment called meaning, competence, impact, and self-determination.
+In line with Conger and Kanungo (1988), who considered psychological empowerment as a motivational construct, Thomas and Velthouse (1990) developed a cognitive model of empowerment.
+Furthermore, Spreitzer (1995)psychological multidimensional cognition of psychological empowerment called meaning, competence, impact, and self-determination.
 Meaning is the congruence between an individual's value system with the work environment.
-Competence is conceptualized as equivalent to selfefficacy (Bandura, 1997), reflecting individuals' belief in their ability to accomplish the work.
+Competence is conceptualized as equivalent to selfefficacy, reflecting individuals' belief in their ability to accomplish the work.
 Impact explained how individuals could influence the strategy or results of operations in the workplace.
-Self-determination reflects the individual's autonomy in initiating and continuing work behavior or processes.
+Selfdetermination reflects the individual's autonomy in initiating and continuing work behavior or processes.
+Prior study revealed the positive influence of psychological empowerment on job satisfaction (Mathew, & Nair, 2021), organizational citizenship behavior (Thakre et al., 2020), and individual performance (Mahmoud et al., 2021).